-Leesa has served as Co-President for the past two years.
-She moves into an automatic position on the Board for 2019- 2020 as Immediate Past President per the Bylaws, revised April 2018.
-She was the former Second Vice President of the Board and has also served as Communications Co-Chairperson.
+Leesa served the League as Co-President for two years, Past President during 2019- 2020, and has agreed to serve for a second year as Past President.
+She was the former Second VP, and she has also served as Communications Co-Chairperson.
 Leesa has an extensive background in writing/editing and public relations and speaking.
 Also, she is a member of the Steering Committee for the Florida Coalition to Prevent Gun Violence.
 After more than a 20-year career in newspapers, including as an editor at the Detroit Free Press and Orlando Sentinel, she served as the Director of Communications and Public Affairs for the Orange County Clerk of Courts.

 Christine Bramuchi, First Vice President